danielherrerohernando/ohce-kata/README.md

 - It shows documentation to let the user know the available commands and how to use them.

 We have set a **CI pipeline** to run our test suite with GitHub actions and a **CD pipeline** too for automating the app-package publishing to NPM (https://www.npmjs.com/package/ohce-cli-app) triggered by each new release.

+A Kanban board has been our tool to manage project issues, milestones and PRs.
+Each commit is related to at least one issue by its id#.

+We hope you like it,

+Lots of love ❤️,
+Carlos & Daniel

 ## kata-requirements
 **ohce** is a console application that echoes the reverse of what you input through the console.